Sodium, or the salt content, is one of the first things people check out when picking up their favorite food product or beverages.

 As the extra liquid retained causes more fluid surrounding the cells and a higher volume of blood in the bloodstream, it can mean more work for the heart and more pressure on blood vessels.

-Therefore, you’re not always going to know that the damage is being done and this can be true as well of the calcium loss to your bones.
+Therefore, you’re not always going to know that the damage is being done.
+This can also be true of the calcium loss to your bones.

 So, is your favorite beer contributing to the high sodium levels in America?